-Management recognizes revenue in accordance with ASC 606 on the basis of its satisfaction of outstanding performance obligations.
-Management typically fulfills its performance obligations over time, either over the course of a single treatment (FFS), a month (capitation), or a number of months (clinical research).
-Management also has revenue that is satisfied at a point in time (dispensary).
+The Company recognizes revenue in accordance with ASC 606 on the basis of its satisfaction of outstanding performance obligations.
+The Company typically fulfills its performance obligations over time, either over the course of a single treatment (fee-for-service or "FFS"), a month (capitation), or a number of months (clinical research).
+The Company also has revenue that is satisfied at a point in time (dispensary).
 See Note 2 for summary of the Company's policies and significant assumptions related to revenue recognition.